-For the most part both our GUI and workflows are similar.
+For the most part, both our GUI and workflows are similar.
 This article compares, with screenshots, steps to install and configure VirtuCache and PernixData FVP.

-The only differences between us and Pernix stem from the fact that we leverage VMware’s own capability in the areas of clustering, license management, and logging, whereas Pernix programmed these features separately within their software.
+The only differences between us and Pernix stem from the fact that we leverage VMware’s own capability in the areas of clustering, license management, and logging, whereas Pernix built these features separately within their software.
 Overall these additional screens add a few clicks and pages in Pernix versus us, but again I want to emphasize that we are more similar than different, in terms of the GUI and workflow.

 More details with screenshots below.
 The reader does need to be familiar with the concept of Write-Back caching and PernixData FVP.

 This is the second article in the series that compares our software versus Pernix.
-The first article explained similarities and differences in functionality.
+The first article explained the similarities and differences in functionality.

 Similar Step 1 – Install VIBs and Import Management Appliance.